microcks/microcks.io/content/documentation/explanations/mcp-endpoints.md

 ## gRPC mocks support

-The different rpc unary calls of a gRPC service defined in a Protobuffer contract are automatically published as [MCP tools](https://modelcontextprotocol.io/specification/2025-03-26/server/tools).
+The different RPC unary calls of a gRPC service defined in a Protobuf contract are automatically published as [MCP tools](https://modelcontextprotocol.io/specification/2025-03-26/server/tools).

 Microcks reuses elements from the Protobuffer contract to translate them into descriptive MCP input schemas so that the agent calling the tool is aware of expected input arguments.